nmatanski/Lead-The-Way/README.md

 # Lead The Way
-Website for finding a path between cities through the public transport based on Graph structure and Graph pathfinding algorithms.
+Website for finding a path between towns through the rail transport based on graph structure and graph pathfinding algorithms.